LortSkit/meyer-online/README.md

 This is a simple http server with socketio to handle connections.

-IMPORTANT: Remember to change the .env file for production!
+IMPORTANT: Remember to change the .env file to suit your needs before booting server!

 To deploy the Backend, simply run the following: